markpmlim/CubemapUnwrap/Readme.md

 This project consists of 5 Demos all giving the same output: a 4:3 horizontal cross cubemap.

 Rationale: Many shaders posted on the Internet are written in GLSL.
 The NDC systems, view port coordinate systems and texture coordinate systems of OpenGL and Metal are different.
-However, cubemaps must follow the Renderman specifications.
+However, cubemaps in all platforms must follow the Renderman specifications.

 ![screenshot](RendermanCubemap.png)